-Your stay in Machame will be at the Aishi Machame Hotel, located on private grounds.
+Your stay in Machame will be at the Aishi Machame, located about 15 minutes from Moshi.
 These accommodations were carefully selected and chosen based on its ideal location, cleanliness and excellent staff.
 Should you need to contact the hotel, call the hotel at +255 758 170 254.

-Moshi through the dry season has an average high temperature of 80 degrees Fahrenheit and a low of 55.
-Rainfall is rare in the dry season, although a rain jacket is never a bad item to pack.
+Moshi in February has an average high temperature of 88 degrees Fahrenheit and an average low of 63.
 With the many layers you will have for the rest of your journey, you will be well prepared for your time in Moshi.

 The weather on Kilimanjaro is quite diverse.
 The climb starts through a wide belt of wet tropical forest then goes through zones with generally decreasing temperatures and rainfall to the summit where there is permanent ice and sub-freezing temperatures.

 Because Kilimanjaro is so close to the equator it not only has more stable weather with no marked winter months but also offers a wide range of vegetation zones on the ascent.
 You will travel through equatorial forests, alpine heath, moorland, deserts and permanent ice caps in the eight days that you are on the mountain.

 The weather on your safari will be similar to Moshi.
 Pleasantly warm during the days, cool in the evenings.